Kitchen Knowledge

 What Parallel Painting Means by Both Terms

-Whether you searched "cabinet painting" or "cabinet refinishing," every kitchen we touch receives the same process: Italian 2K polyurethane — a two-component catalyzed coating that chemically cross-links into a permanent, factory-hard shell.
+Whether you searched "cabinet painting" or "cabinet refinishing," every kitchen we touch receives the same process and the same finish: sprayed Italian 2K polyurethane.

 Same materials.
 Same process.
 Same 5-year warranty.
 Same result.
 The only difference is the words you typed into Google.